sal55/langs/mfeatures.md

     9   :=                             # lowest

-Disregarding "\*\*" and ".." which don't exist in C, there are seven levels, compared to a dozen in C.
+Disregarding "\*\*" and ".." which don't exist in C, there are six levels, compared to a dozen in C.

 ### Array Indexing

-This is very simple.
 If A is an array, then you can index it as:

     A[i]

 If A is a pointer to array, it must be dereferenced first:

-    A^[i]
+    A^[i]           # (M now makes such a deref optional)

-Where there are mult-dimensions of a flat array (no pointers to arrays inside), then the indexing goes like this:
+Where there are multi-dimensions of a flat array, then the indexing goes like this:

     A[i,j,k]
     A[i][j][k]          # C style alternative

-When slicing gets added, then a slice can be created using:
+With slicing, then a slice can be created using:

     A[i..j]